Public mourns Princess Diana on 20th anniversary of death

 William and Harry weren’t scheduled to take part in any events Thursday.
 They honored their mother Wednesday, visiting a garden at Kensington Palace where she used to stroll and talk to gardeners about their ever-changing displays.
 The princes and the Duchess of Cambridge, William’s wife, met with well-wishers afterward.

 The 36-year-old princess died in the early hours of Aug.
 31, 1997.
 Her Mercedes, pursued by paparazzi, crashed into a concrete pillar in the Alma Tunnel in Paris while traveling at more than 60 mph (100 kph).
+Whilst many others in the situation would want to learn more about their legal options after such a catastrophe, sadly in this case that was not an option.

 Diana, her boyfriend Dodi Fayed and their driver Henri Paul were all killed.
 Her bodyguard, Trevor Rees-Jones, was injured but survived.